EBRD buys into Polish media group Cyfrowy's bond issue

 Cyfrowy, controlled by Polish media mogul Zygmunt Solorz-Zak, has placed the issue with 52 investors, including investment and pension funds.
 The bonds are due to mature on July 21, 2021, but Cyfrowy said it might buy them out earlier.

-The bonds will be listed on the Warsaw bourse's GPW.WA debt market Catalyst.
+The bonds will be listed on the Warsaw bourse's debt market Catalyst.

 Source text for Eikon: